mirisuzanne/mia/content/articles/transition/revolution.md

 Which one of those is my gender?

 On the playground, I play tiger-family with the other girls.
-We lay in the grass at the far end of the field, t alking about our tiger lives.
+We lay in the grass at the far end of the field, talking about our tiger lives.
 This is short-lived, before the boys set me straight.
 Boys are allowed to spend the night, and they do.
 We play Double Dragon, and I learn that “joystick” is a euphemism.